zezecodes/CoffeeMaker/README.md

 # CoffeeMaker
-A coffee maker program developed with python
+An OOP coffee maker program developed with Python